PinaPhD/JP2/README.md

 #### ABSTRACT

-> Next-generation offshore wind farms are increasingly adopting vendor-agnostic software-defined networking (SDN) to oversee their IoT-Edge networks.
+>Next-generation offshore wind farms are increasingly adopting vendor-agnostic software-defined networking (SDN) to oversee their IIoT-Edge networks.
-> Inevitably, these SDN-enabled IoT-Edge networks encounter stochastic failures such as random component malfunction, software glitches, fluctuating resource usage, and sudden, unpredictable spikes in network traffic.
-These stochastic failures cause intermittent network service interruptions, disrupting the real-time exchange of critical, delay-sensitive data, essential for offshore wind farm operations.
+>Inevitably, the SDN-enabled IIoT-Edge networks encounter stochastic failures such as random component malfunctions, software glitches, and fluctuating resource usage.These stochastic failures can result in intermittent network service interruptions, disrupting the real-time exchange of critical, latency-sensitive data that is essential for offshore wind farm operations.
+>This paper designs a model abstraction that maps the stochastic failures at the control and data plane to an effective strategy that uses a monitoring agent to detect, recover, and maintain the network model to restore it to a fully operational state upon failure.
-> A proof-of-concept simulation testbed is developed to assess the transient behavior of the proposed network amid stochastic failure.
-This paper proposes an effective detection, migration, recoverability, and maintainability strategy for self-healing.
-To assess the steady-state behavior, a probabilistic Homogeneous Continuous Time Markov Model (HCTMM) was evaluated under variable failure and repair conditions.
+>A two-pronged approach is used to investigate the dependability of the proposed network model by assessing: (i) the transient behavior using a proof-of-concept simulation testbed and (ii) the steady-state behavior using a probabilistic Homogeneous Continuous Time Markov Model (HCTMM) under varying failure and repair conditions.
 >The HCTMM, tested across 15 scenarios with varied failure-repair rates, shows system availability, $\mathcal{A} \geq 93.0\%$, for scenarios specific to the control plane and $\mathcal{A} \geq 99.35\%$ for data plane cases which tends to the industry service level agreement for system availability set at $\mathcal{A} = 99.999\%$ (5 nines).

 > Keywords: `IoT-Edge, SDN, NFV, IEEE802.1 TSN, IEC61850, vPAC, HCTMM, offshore wind, dependability`